esa/pagmo2/doc/sphinx/install.rst

 Building the module
 ^^^^^^^^^^^^^^^^^^^

-To build the module you need to have the Boost Python libraries installed and to activate the ``BUILD_PYGMO`` option from within ``cmake``.
+To build the module you need to have the boost python libraries installed and to activate the ``BUILD_PYGMO`` option from within ``cmake``.

-Check carefully what Python version is detected and what libraries are linked to.
-In particular select the correct boost_python according to the Python version (2 or 3) you want to compile the module for.
+Check carefully what python version is detected and what libraries are linked to.
+In particular select the correct boost_python according to the python version (2 or 3) you want to compile the module for.

 The ``CMAKE_INSTALL_PREFIX`` will be used to construct the final location of headers and Python module after install.